argoproj-archive/docs/content/yaml/argo_tutorial_2_create_docker_image_build_workflow.md

 # Tutorial 2: Build a Docker Image using DinD

-This tutorial shows how to easily build Docker images on Kubernetes.
+This tutorial shows how to easily build Docker images on a Kubernetes cluster.

 As mentioned Tutorial 1, an Argo Workflow consists of steps and each step runs as a Docker container within a Kubernetes pod.
 However, sometimes you may need to run a Docker container within a Docker container (such as building a Docker container image inside your containerized CI job).
 These are the steps you'll run in the sample workflow for building Docker images: